thundercore/developers-portal/docs-en/financial-service-landscape.md

   1. You can get your TT via [here](https://coinmarketcap.com/currencies/thunder-token/#markets)
   2. Clicking on `Pair` will direct you to the trading pair for the exchange

-* Convert your USDT/SAI to TT-StableCoin via [ThunderBridge](https://bridge.thundercore.com/)
+* Convert your USDT to TT-StableCoin via [ThunderBridge](https://bridge.thundercore.com/)
   1. Refer to [ThunderBridge](https://bridge.thundercore.com/) and enable the Web3 wallet (such as MetaMask) to start
-  2. Input the amount of USDT/SAI you want to transfer
+  2. Input the amount of USDT you want to transfer
   3. Wait for the block confirmation and then you will see the Success page if the transaction is complete
   4. Check out the [Tutorial](https://docs.thundercore.com/docs/ThunderStableCoinTutorial.pdf) if you have other questions about [ThunderBridge](https://bridge.thundercore.com/)